TheSignPainter98/adjust-keys/README.md

 Non-essential parts of the process which require programs which might not easily be found on all platforms can be removed from the build process by defining the appropriate `NO_x` variable.
 See [`Makefile`][makefile] for more information.

+## Contributing

+Contributions are welcome!
+Please abide by [code of conduct][code-of-conduct] and the following:

+- To add glyphs for a font _x,_ please place the related `svg`s in `./glyphs/x/`, relative to the project root
+- To add keycap models for a profile _y,_
+	1. Place the related `obj` files in `./profiles/y/` relative to the project root
+	2. List the order of row profiles in a file `./profiles/y/layout_row_profiles.yml`
+	3. (The annoying one) Compute the centres of the faces of the each keycap in units relative to the top left corner of the area occupied by the keycap, see [standard 1u keycap size diagram][keycap-info] for reference, and place the result in `./profiles/y/centres.yml`
+- When adding code, please use include type-annotations—they make it much easier to interface with the Python code you’ve written!

+Above all, please abide by the licenses of the relevant works!
+For example, the license for Gotham, a de-facto standard license for KAT and KAM sets, would prohibit it’s inclusion in this repo.

+The [licensing section](#author-and-acknowledgements) section below should be updated to acknowledge the original source of the material.

 ## Gripes

 I wrote this in Python for two reasons: